Mississippi Hunting License: Cost, Requirements & How to Apply

 Do I need hunter education to hunt in Mississippi?

-Yes, Mississippi requires hunter education for first-time buyers.
-Required for anyone born after January 1, 1972.
-Apprentice license available for one-time exemption.
-The state accepts hunter education certificates from other states.
+Yes, hunter education is required for anyone born after January 1, 1972.
+An apprentice license is available for one-time use while completing the course.

 Can non-residents hunt in Mississippi?